Is wool vegan? As a vegan, you’d think my response would be an emphatic no.

-If we keep on buying wool, we keep signalling to the wool industry to breed more sheep, which then come with all of the other problems.
+If we keep buying wool, we keep signalling to the wool industry to breed more sheep, which comes with all of the other problems.

 Sustainable alternatives to wool

-Since becoming vegan five and a half years ago, I’ve found it easy to live without the consumption of wool.
+Since becoming vegan in 2014, I’ve found it easy to live without the consumption of wool.

 Now I’m not living in Iceland, but where I live, it does get to -5 degrees Celsius with frost, and I do just fine without wool.

 The most common vegan alternative to wool is organic cotton.
 Now cotton is not perfect, as it requires a lot of water to produce, but I’ve found it to be the best functional alternative.

-For a list of innovative brands that are making fashion (and bedding) without the use of wool, check out our roundup of 45 Ethical and Sustainable Fashion Brands.
+For a list of innovative brands making fashion (and bedding) without the use of wool, check out our list of the best ethical and sustainable clothing brands.